braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/troubleshooting.md

 In developing your app, you'll need to create an SSL certificate to enable push notifications.
 This certificate will be included in the provisioning profile your app is built with and will also need to be uploaded to the Braze dashboard.
 The certificate allows Braze to tell APNs that we are allowed to send push notifications on your behalf.

-There are two types of [provisioning profiles][2] and certificates - development and distribution.
+There are two types of [provisioning profiles][2] and certificates: development and distribution.
 We recommend just using distribution profiles and certificates to avoid any confusion.
 If you choose to use different profiles and certificates for development and distribution, ensure that the certificate uploaded to the dashboard matches the provisioning profile you are currently using.

 {% alert warning %}
 Do not change the push certificate environment (development versus production).
 Changing the push certificate to the wrong environment can lead to your users having their push token accidentally removed, making them unreachable by push.